 Next, divide the current credit balance by the total credit limit.
 The answer will be a decimal that represents the percentage of your available credit being used.

-For example, let’s say you have a $5,000 balance on all your credit cards and a $15,000 total credit limit.
-Following the above steps yields 0.33 (recurring) on a calculator.
-In this case, you have a 33% credit utilization ratio.
+For example, let’s say you have a $5,000 balance on all your credit cards and a $15,000 total credit limit:

 Your credit balance is determined by the balance you have when the statement period closes.
 This date varies depending on the card.
 You can find this date by logging onto your credit card account or calling the customer service hotline.

-Is overall or per card utilization more important?
+Is overall or per-card utilization more important?

 There are two types of credit utilization ratios: the individual card utilization ratio and the total card utilization ratio for all your credit cards.

-A quick way to lower your credit utilization percentage is by asking credit card issuers for higher credit limits.
 For example, let’s say you have a $6,000 balance on a card with a $10,000 credit limit.
 This means you have a 60% credit utilization percentage, which is much higher than it should be.

 If you ask for a higher credit limit and get a $15,000 credit limit, then your new credit utilization percentage is 40%.
 While this is still above the 30% benchmark for a good ratio, it’s much better than what it was.